dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 **Example:** Using sleep modes and efficient screen updates.

+#### Using 16 Bits to Represent Color
+A color depth specification that allocates 16 bits per pixel, typically with 5 bits for red, 6 for green, and 5 for blue (RGB565 format).

+**Example:** Converting RGB colors to 16-bit format for efficient storage and display.

 #### Wake on Alarm
 Feature that activates the device from sleep mode at specific times.

 **Example:** Waking the display for scheduled notifications.

+#### Watch Face Design
+Principles and techniques for creating visually appealing and functional clock displays.

+**Example:** Balancing aesthetics and readability in analog and digital layouts.

 #### Watchdog Timer
 A hardware feature that resets the system if the program stops responding.